 are on the Faculty of KlezKanada in Montreal and have performed at the prestigious Ashkenaz Festival in Toronto.
 They

 have also headlined at the New Jersey Performing Art Center, the Jewish Museum, the Museum of Jewish Heritage.

 Dena (Dobe) Ressler performs frequently in concerts and simkhes throughout New England.

-She is an instructor at Living Tradition's 'KlezKamp' and has taught at the summer Klezmer
+She was an instructor at Living Tradition's 'KlezKamp' and has taught at the summer Klezmer

 Institute at the New England Conservatory of Music in Boston.
 She has also taught seminars

 Yaeko Miranda-Elmaleh grew up in Cambridge, MA and has played the violin since she was three.